K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Introduction

 \section{Introduction}

-The last decade has seen an unprecedented rise of Deep Learning (DL) techniques in various research fields, including computational Magnetic Resonance Imaging (MRI).
-Although MRI produces high-quality images with diverse contrasts, its clinical application is restricted by its long acquisition time, which causes limited spatio-temporal resolution and sensitivity to motion artifacts.
-To tackle this challenge, extensive research efforts have been devoted to accelerating MRI scans, primarily through \emph{k}-space (Fourier-domain) undersampling and the development of image reconstruction algorithms that can infer the missing information.
-Well-established approaches include Parallel Imaging (PI) with multi-coil arrays \cite{pruessmann1999sense,Deshmane2015parallel,griswold2002generalized,lustig2010spirit,shimron2019core}, and Compressed Sensing (CS), which involves random undersampling and transform-domain regularization \cite{lustig2007sparse,lustig2009l1,vasanawala2011practical,usman2013motion,feng2016xd,feng2017compressed,shimron2020temporal}.
-The latter can be learned using DL \cite{lundervold2019overview,sandino2020compressed,knoll2020deep,chen2022ai,hammernik2022physics,ravishankar2019image,shanshan2016,lee2018deep,akccakaya2019scan,zhu2018image,Hammernik2018MRI,aggarwal2018modl,schlemper2017deep,sun2016deep}.
+Although MRI offers superb image quality, its clinical application is restricted by its long acquisition time, which limits the spatio-temporal resolution and increases sensitivity to motion artifacts.
+Extensive research has focused on accelerating MRI, primarily through \emph{k}-space (Fourier-domain) undersampling and image reconstruction methods that infer the missing information.
+Well-established approaches include Parallel Imaging (PI) with multi-coil arrays \cite{pruessmann1999sense,Deshmane2015parallel,griswold2002generalized,lustig2010spirit,shimron2019core}, and Compressed Sensing (CS), which involves random undersampling and transform-domain regularization \cite{lustig2007sparse,vasanawala2011practical,feng2016xd,feng2017compressed,shimron2020temporal}.
+The latter can be learned using deep-learning (DL) frameworks, which have attracted substantial attention due to their ability to learn image priors in a data-driven manner \cite{lundervold2019overview,hammernik2022physics}.

-Nevertheless, a critical challenge that hinders the development of DL methods is the need for high-quality training data.
+Nevertheless, a critical challenge that hinders the development of DL methods is the need for high-quality training data \cite{bell2023sharing}.
 Open-access databases of raw, high-quality MRI measurements are available but scarce, and offer only limited types of data \cite{knoll2020fastmri,ong2018mridata,calgary,desai2021skm}.
-Other databases offer non-raw MR images, but these are often preprocessed and hence could lead to biased results \cite{shimron2022implicit}.
-Researchers thus often need to create new training databases from scratch, a task that is highly challenging due to the slow MRI acquisition rate.
-These challenges are significant in high-dimensional dynamic MRI, where it is often impractical to acquire full \emph{k}-space data and there is an inherent tradeoff between the spatial and temporal resolutions \cite{knoll2020deep,hammernik2022physics,nayak2022real}.
-This is a barrier for development of techniques for applications such as pulmonary \cite{jiang2018motion}, flow \cite{markl20124d}, and dynamic contrast-enhanced imaging \cite{zhang2015fast,ong2020extreme}.
+Other databases offer non-raw MR images, but these are often preprocessed; training DL reconstruction models on them could lead to overly optimistic results and biased algorithmic evaluation \cite{shimron2022implicit}.
+Researchers thus often need to create new training databases from scratch, a difficult task due to the MRI slow acquisition rate.
+These challenges are particularly substantial in dynamic MRI (such as pulmonary \cite{jiang2018motion}, flow \cite{markl20124d}, and dynamic contrast-enhanced imaging \cite{zhang2015fast,ong2020extreme}), where it is often impractical to acquire full \emph{k}-space data and there is an inherent tradeoff between the spatial and temporal resolutions \cite{hammernik2022physics,nayak2022real}.